 Assemblies for us are a way of coming together as a community and sharing our thoughts with each other.
 Children are co-creators and designers of the assemblies and learn essential skills such as collaboration and presentation in the process.
-In Primary, Middle and Senior school, assemblies are scheduled once in a month at a specified time.
-We conduct them in rotation across grades and each grade presents at least once or twice in an academic year.
+In the Primary School, assemblies begin in the first semester and are spread out through the second semester.
+They follow a rhythm of a fortnight where parents of the particular Home Room section are invited to experience the performances of their children.
+Early Years students do not participate in assemblies but share their work and talent through various culminations and events.
+In the Middle and Senior Schools, assemblies are scheduled once in a month at a specified time.
+We conduct it in rotation across grades and each grade presents at least once or twice in an academic year.
 We are mindful to give space to each and every student to come on stage during their assembly to present their talents and strengths.
-Depending on the requirement, we at times have senior and middle grades present to each other and at other times have them present within their own programmes.
+Depending on the requirement, we at times have senior and middle grades present to each other and at other times have them present within their own proarammes.